pekaaw/mathCanvas/readme.md

-# An editor for designing DISAM schemes
+# A canvas for writing math in the browser!

 | Command | What does it do? |
 | ------- | ---------------- |